jarviscanada/jarvis_data_eng_TuanMai/README.md

 from store shelves.
 Along with my work experience, the final year focused on my Undergraduate Thesis which was developing an augmented reality visualization system of polycystic kidney disease for preoperative planning.

-Data Engineering has been a passion of mine and excites me as it allows me to explore data that can be used to help benefit society.
+Data Engineering has been a passion of mine and excites me as it allows me to explore data that can be used to benefit society.
 Data engineering also solves some of the most complex problems, which I am enthusiastic about being a part of.

 ## Skills